Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Introduction

-Our results demonstrate that empirically measured first-, second-, and third-order statistics are essentially inconsequential for testing coding optimality in a broad class of engineered information transmission systems, whereas the existence of other statistical properties, such as finite exchangeability~\cite{Diaconis_1977}, do guarantee information transmission near channel capacity~\cite{shannon1948, cover_thomas}, the maximum possible information rate given the properties of the information channel.
-A better understanding of minimum entropy distributions subject to constraints is also important for minimal state space realization \cite{BDe2000331} -- a form of optimal model selection based on an interpretation of Occam's Razor complementary to that of Jaynes~\cite{jaynes_1957_I}.
-Our results also have implications for computer science as algorithms for generating binary random variables with low entropy have found many applications (e.g., ~\cite{carter1979universal, sipser1983complexity, stockmeyer1983complexity, chor1985bit, karp1985fast, luby86, alon1986fast, alexi1988rsa, chor1989power, berger1991simulating, schulman1992sample, luby1993removing, motwani1994probabilistic, koller1993constructing, karloff1994construction}).
+Our results also have relevance for engineered information transmission systems.
+We show that empirically measured first-, second-, and even third-order statistics are essentially inconsequential for testing coding optimality in a~broad class of such systems, whereas the existence of other statistical properties, such as finite exchangeability~\cite{Diaconis_1977}, do guarantee information transmission near channel capacity~\cite{shannon1948, cover_thomas}, the maximum possible information rate given the properties of the information channel.
+A better understanding of minimum entropy distributions subject to constraints is also important for minimal state space realization \cite{BDe2000331, Shalizi2001}---a form of optimal model selection based on an~interpretation of Occam's Razor complementary to that of Jaynes~\cite{jaynes_1957_I}.
+Intuitively, maximum entropy models impose no structure beyond that needed to fit the measured properties of a~system, whereas minimum entropy models require the fewest ``moving parts'' in order to fit the data.
+In~addition, our~results have implications for computer science as algorithms for generating binary random variables with constrained statistics and low entropy have found many applications ({e.g.}, \cite{carter1979universal, sipser1983complexity, stockmeyer1983complexity, chor1985bit, karp1985fast, luby86, alon1986fast, alexi1988rsa, chor1989power, berger1991simulating, schulman1992sample, luby1993removing, motwani1994probabilistic, koller1993constructing, karloff1994construction,castellana_inverse_2014}).